 Art Teacher Education programs prepare individuals to teach art and art appreciation programs at various educational levels.

-If you’re interested in Art Teacher Education, then you should look at these top colleges, including Massachusetts College of Art and Design, State University of New York at New Paltz and Pratt Institute-Main.
-Massachusetts College of Art and Design is our top ranked institution for a degree in Art Teacher Education with 6 students graduating with this major annually at the Masters degree level.
+If you’re interested in Art Teacher Education, then you should look at these top colleges, including Massachusetts College of Art and Design, Rhode Island School of Design and Maryland Institute College of Art.
+Massachusetts College of Art and Design is our top ranked institution for a degree in Art Teacher Education with 22 students graduating with this major annually at the Masters degree level.
 Learn more about college options in the table below.

 For Art Teacher Education majors, some of the most in demand careers include Secondary School Teachers, Except Special and Career/Technical Education, Middle School Teachers, Except Special and Career/Technical Education and Art, Drama, and Music Teachers, Postsecondary.
 Additionally, Art Teacher Education graduates may find a high salary job, such as Art, Drama, and Music Teachers, Postsecondary or Education Teachers, Postsecondary.